nightr4id/DVDJoke/README.md

-# DVDJoke
+# DVD Joke Virus
- DVD Joke Virus
+A virus that can constantly eject CD/DVD drives